 The Commission’s order affirmed previous determinations that Masterpiece’s refusal to sell Mullins and Craig a wedding cake constituted discrimination on the basis of sexual orientation in violation of Colorado law.
 The Commission also ordered Masterpiece Cakeshop to change its company policies, provide “comprehensive staff training” regarding public accommodations discrimination, and provide quarterly reports for the next two years regarding steps it has taken to come into compliance and whether it has turned away any prospective customers.

-Status: After a victory in the Colorado Court of Appeals on August 13, 2015, Materpiece Cakeshop appealed to the Colorado Supreme Court.
-When that Court declined to hear the case, Masterpiece Cakeshop asked the Supreme Court of the United States to hear the case.
+Status: After a victory in the Colorado Court of Appeals on August 13, 2015, Masterpiece Cakeshop appealed to the Colorado Supreme Court.
+When that court declined to hear the case, Masterpiece Cakeshop asked the Supreme Court of the United States to hear the case.
 On June 26, 2017, The Supreme Court announced it will review the decision from the Colorado Court of Appeals.

 Supreme Court will hear caseJune 26, 2017